-Renewable, wood-based bioenergy constitutes 86% of the energy that fuels Metsä Group’s mills.
-Nationally, we are a major producer of renewable energy: Metsä Group produces 14% of all renewable energy in Finland.
+Renewable, wood-based bioenergy constitutes 72% of the energy used in Metsä Group’s production.
+Nationally, we are a major producer of renewable energy: Metsä Group produces 15% of the renewable energy in Finland.
+In 2017, we produced a total of 24 TWh of renewable energy of which a majority,

-Our investments in biobased renewable energy and improved energy efficiency have enabled us to reduce our fossil carbon dioxide (CO₂) emissions by 35% per produced tonne over the years (2009–2016).
-We produce bioenergy from logging residue, such as branches and treetops, sawdust and bark from sawmills, as well as production side streams.
+Our investments in biobased renewable energy and improved energy efficiency have enabled us to reduce our fossil carbon dioxide (CO₂) emissions by 38% per product tonne over the years (2009–2016).
+We produce renewable energy from logging residue, such as branches and treetops, sawdust and bark from sawmills, as well as production side streams.

 The energy self-sufficiency rate of our pulp mills is 140%, and they are among the largest producers of renewable energy in Finland.
 In addition to our own production, we supply bioenergy in the form of district heat to local communities and electricity to the grid.
 The Äänekoski bioproduct plant will increase our share by 2 percentage points and the mill will produce 2.4 times the amount of energy it consumes.